Painting a picture of Mom

-Catherine Rynkiewicz, 1931-2024
+Catherine Rynkiewicz, 1931-2025

 Every so often, Mom asked when I would start painting again.
 I had studied art through my freshman year in college, which convinced me that writing was an easier mess to clean up than drafting or painting.
-But Catie Rynkiewicz adopted art late in life like her mother, Ethyl van Hercke, who was known for watercolors documenting suburban Milwaukee's vanishing farmscape.
+But Catie Rynkiewicz adopted art late in life like her mother, Ethyl van Hercke, who was known for watercolors documenting metro Milwaukee's vanishing farmscape.
 So Catie reasonably could expect me to come back around to art.

 Her apartment's art studio overlooked a big expanse of windows with a view of the county zoo.
 The space seemed too big for one person, especially as her vision failed and she moved in pain.
 But I've watched the sunrise from her couch, and I know why she wouldn't settle for less.

-She did not always have so much space.
-By the time I turned 10, six of us were bursting out of a Cape Cod on 80th Street in Wauwatosa.
-Catie always had a sewing nook crammed full of projects, like my man-cave closet of an office.
+Catie always had a sewing nook, crammed like my man-cave closet of an office.
 Cousin Peg Lazarchic called Mom days ago, sharing a memory of how much she loved the fancy dresses Mom sewed, altered and remade for her.
 My brother Bob remembered the cowboy outfits she made for the two of us one Halloween.
-She had a costume too as our Indian guide.
+She had a costume too, as our Indian guide.

 Women played all roles in Suburban Woman's Club of Wauwatosa children's theater productions, including "King Midas and the Golden Touch" in 1966.
 The actors are identified as Mrs. George Price, Mrs. Walter Rynkiewicz and Mrs. Paul Pakalski.